AllThingsSmitty/tweet-style-guide/README.md

 ## Hashtags

 The number of hashtags (#) shouldn't exceed five per tweets.
-Hashtags are meant to include tags that are relevant to the tweet and will be used with discretion.

-Hashtags will first be included in the tweet text when applicable.
+Hashtags are meant to include tags that are relevant to the tweet's subject and will be used with discretion and included in the tweet text when applicable.
 Example:

 > &#35;ProTip: a &#35;password strength indicator isn't going to stop users from choosing "123456" for a password.
 Tougher input criteria will.